Marina Bay Sands Launch, Singapore

 Laservision, well known for its ‘son et lumieres’ and light shows worldwide, delivered the impact of fountains, lighting, LASERS, Architectural Lighting and, Flame and Special Effects to generate a high energy experience radiating across the bay.

 The Convention and Exhibition Centre, Casino and Twin Theatre’s massive concave roof are illuminated with over 1,000 LED fixtures transforming the one kilometre of roofing into a vibrant live and colourful canvas.
 The LED fixtures give the hotel the ability to come to life at night in a wash of colours or alternatively create animated ethereal effects across the entire extent of the Integrated Resort.
 The use of state-of-the-art LED technology returns high energy efficiency, long life and over 1 billion colours.

 The Art Science Museum affectionately referred to by the Singaporean locals as the ‘Open Palm’ was brought to life with multiple searchlight beams extending from the water oculus up into the heavens.
 15-metre high flame effects on the fingertips were used to create further positive energy.

-The highly-anticipated Sands SkyPark, which sits 60 stories high and features a 150-metre long infinity-edge swimming pool was under-lit with a dramatic animated ‘water’ gobo lighting effect to further enhance the architects dream of a ship floating in the night sky.
+The highly-anticipated Sands SkyPark, which sits 60 stories high, features a 150-metre long infinity-edge swimming pool over the Marina Bay Sands Hotel and provides a spectacular view of the city, was under-lit with a dramatic animated ‘water’ lighting effect to further enhance the architects dream of a ship floating in the night sky.